doctorsoft2007/OrchardCMSCORE/Dynamic-compilation.md

 ##Dotnet commands

-Here we describe how dotnet commands output binaries, this because we use the same structure to [**store at runtime**](#dynamic-storing) all [non ambient assemblies](#library-assemblies) of modules dependencies in probing folders, and then to retrieve them in different contexts for compilation and loading.
+Here we describe how dotnet commands output binaries, this because we use the same structure to [**store at runtime**](#dynamic-storing) all [non ambient assemblies](#library-assemblies) of modules dependencies in probing folders, and then retrieve them in different contexts for compilation and loading.

 - **dotnet compile** (used by dotnet build): The project assembly (and its .pdb file) is outputed.